 Which are the most popular options today?

 1. Oregano is very common in the Mediterranean regions.
-Its Mediterranean influences should be visible on this creative package.
+Its Mediterranean influences should be visible in the spices packaging design.

 2. Garlic is considered the most common among all dishes.
 An eco-friendly version can be designed for this creative packaging.